EgemenYis/DSA_210_TermProject/README.md

 - Time-related variables (hour and day type) have a strong impact on demand
 - Temperature shows a weak or moderate relationship with order volume
 - Precipitation does not show strong statistical significance
-- Overall, demand is more influenced by time than weather conditions
+- Overall, demand appears to be more influenced by time than weather conditions

 ---